 Data Flows & Dashboards

-Event data collected in AIDR is presented on the Visibility page in the AIDR console through interactive diagrams, charts, and dashboards.
+AIDR presents event data on the Visibility page through interactive diagrams, charts, and dashboards.

-These visualizations let you see how AI is used across your organization, surface risky usage patterns, and monitor the effectiveness of AI policies and controls.
+These visualizations help you see how AI is used across your organization, surface risky usage patterns, and monitor the effectiveness of AI policies and controls.

 Data flows

-The interactive Sankey diagram on the Visibility page lets you visualize event data by connecting different attributes.
+The interactive Sankey diagram on the Visibility page helps you visualize event data by connecting different attributes.
 This view helps you explore relationships and patterns across your AI activity.

 Attributes automatically assigned by AIDR: